-7.5 HIGH SPEED INPUT / OUTPUT INTERFACE
+HIGH SPEED INPUT/OUTPUT INTERFACE

-High frequency multiple Gbps/GHz I/O technology continues to show significant growth in speed and port count in computing, networking, and as well as consumer applications, beyond its true serial communication origin.
-It is now a very typical IP block found in microprocessors, peripheral interface chips, and inside peripheral devices.
-Gbps interface standards such as PCIe, hyper-transport, QPI, GDDR, DisplayPort, DDR, USB, Infiniband, SATA, SAS, Fiber channel, Gigabit Ethernet, XAUI, SONET, OTU, and OIF/CEI have been gaining in application popularity.
+High frequency I/O technology continues to show significant growth in speed and port count in computing and networking applications, beyond its true serial communication origin.
+It is now a very typical IP block found in micro processors, peripheral interface chips, and inside peripheral devices.
+Gigahertz interface standards such as PCIe, hyper transport, DDR, FB DIMM, USB, Infiniband, SATA, SAS, Fiber channel, Gigabit Ethernet, XAUI, SONET, OTU, and OIF have been gaining in application popularity.
 Because of the diversity of applications, it is difficult to outline the future trends in a simple manner.
 Devices pushing the technology envelope represent a very small percentage of the IC industry.
 There are very high volume devices that do NOT necessarily push the speed limits, but they are driven by very a different cost structure than the high-end low-volume devices and therefore a very different tolerance level on test cost.
 There is another category of devices that require large port counts in a single device, which deviates from the normal "serial" concept of this technology, and demanding different test considerations.
 Because of the above noted reasons, the technology trends are illustrated as a scattered plot in Figure TST9.

 The booming telecomm industry of 1998~2001 drove the standard serial communication technology to 13Gbps, and towards 40Gbps using more exotic processes.
-Multi-Gbps/GHz interface speed experienced an exponential increase (as shown in Error!
-Reference source not found. plotted in logarithmic scale) in computing and network applications; partially as a result of leveraging early telecomm experience.
+Gigahertz interface speed experienced an exponential increase (as shown in Figure TST9 plotted in logarithmic scale) in computing and network applications; partially as a result of leveraging early telecomm experience.
 However, because of the much different cost structure, processing, packaging and test technologies, used in high speed interfaces, the adoption was far from simple.
-For example, most of the Gbps/GHz interfaces are built in SOC type of devices with mainstream CMOS processes.
+For example, most of the Gigahertz interfaces are built in SOC type of devices with mainstream CMOS processes.
 The large scale integration not only presents a challenge in designing reliable high performance interface IP targeted for a very noisy SoC environment, but also on testing of such kind of high performance interfaces.
-The other challenge derived from high integration level is the trend for lower Gbps/mW or pico Joule/bit, which is becoming a major combined performance metric measure in this area.
+The other challenge derived from high integration level is the trend for lower Gbpsper-mW, which is becoming a major competitiveness measure in this area.
 This power reduction requirement challenged the design margins.
 This impacts the test area by an intricate balance of "guarantee by design" and "production test coverage".
-As an integrated IP block, Gbps/GHz interface testing is now tied to the whole SoC chip level testing.
+As an integrated IP block, Gigahertz interface testing is now tied to the whole SoC chip level testing.
 For most of these applications, it means high frequency/performance testing is tied together with large amount of CMOS digital pins/logics.
 Test cost tolerance, high frequency instrument availability, and signal integrity restriction on test hardware design are the new areas for development in the last few years.